membrane/membrane-spring-boot-starter/README.md

 ## Acknowledgements

-Thanks [@snicoll](https://github.com/snicoll) for pointing out errors in the auto-configuration!
+Thanks [@snicoll](https://github.com/snicoll) for pointing out flaws in the auto-configuration!